Who is Vitality Health Insurance?

 Self-employed health insurance

-If you're self-employed, the success of your business could rest entirely on your shoulders.
-Vitality offers health insurance focused on helping you avoid ill health while still having quick access to private health care when needed.
-Of course, health insurance won't replace your lost income if you need to take time off work, but it should minimise your time away.
+If you're self-employed, time away from work could seriously impact your livelihood.
+Vitality health insurance focuses on helping you avoid illness while still giving you quick access to private health care when needed.
+Of course, health insurance won't replace your lost income if you need to take time off work, but it should help to minimise your time away.

 Here's what's included.